nathanielCherian/vscode-cashscript/README.md

 Check the [changelog](/CHANGELOG.md) for past releases.
 Latest stable version:

-### 0.1.0
+### 0.1.1

-Initial release of vscode-cashscript.
-Features:
-- Syntax Highlighting
-- Auto-Completion
-- Snippets
-- Linting
-- Contract Compilation (press F5 or click "Compile Contract")
+- Fixed language grammar to have comprehensive highlighting
+- Added janky HoverProvider for variable types
+- Added split/reverse to hover provider